Nitrokey/nethsm/docs/system-design.md

 Unprovisioned

 : An _Unprovisioned_ NetHSM has not been configured by the user and does not contain any _User Data_, i.e. all data stores are empty or non-existent.
 This implies that only the limited subset of functionality needed for [Initial Provisioning](#sec-us-ip) is available.

+Note: Other than a NetHSM hardware appliance, resetting a NetHSM testing software container yields to the Locked state.

 # User Stories {#sec-us}